Types of Pituitary Tumors

 Macroadenomas can also become large enough to compress the normal parts of the pituitary gland to the point hormones fail to be secreted.
 This is known as pituitary insufficiency or hypopituitarism.
 This is the opposite of functional adenomas that secrete too many hormones.
 In this situation, the specific symptoms also depend on which hormone or hormones are insufficient.

 Patients often wonder if pituitary tumors can cause ear problems.
-It is possible for certain types of pituitary tumors to be associated with hearing loss such as growth hormone-secreting tumor in adults causing gigantism.
+It is possible for certain types of pituitary tumors to be associated with hearing loss such as growth hormone-secreting tumor in adults causing acromegaly and in children causing gigantism.

 Pituitary Tumor Imaging